Droxz416/zenon-developer-commons/docs/architecture/bounded-verification-boundries.md

 Scope, Guarantees, and Non-Guarantees

 Status: Boundary specification
-Purpose: Define the exact guarantees, assumptions, and exclusion boundaries of the bounded verification architecture composed of bounded inclusion and minimal state frontier verification.
+Purpose: Precisely define the guarantees, assumptions, and impossibility boundaries of the bounded verification architecture.
-Non-goal: This document does not propose a protocol, implementation, or deployment roadmap.
+Non-Goal: This document does not propose a protocol, implementation, deployment plan, or roadmap.

 ⸻